Capture of the steamer Marquês de Olinda: The capture

 After receiving the information, López sent the capture order, still in the early afternoon of the same day, by train, for the steamer Tacuarí to depart in search of the Brazilian ship, with instructions to capture it by force, if necessary.
 Despite the Paraguayan steamer being the fastest ship docked in the port of Asunción, it did not have the fuel to immediately carry out the order.
 Several hours were lost in the coal supply and towards the end, one of the boiler tubes suffered a failure.
 The ship only left in the early evening.

 It was around 6:30 am on 12 November, when Marquês de Olinda's crew spotted a column of smoke that was gradually increasing and which they soon identified as the Paraguayan steamer heading in towards them.
 Tacuarí fired a warning shot for the Brazilian steamer to stop and when it passed it, it stayed ahead of the bow.
 Because it was faster, the Paraguayan ship and a few other armed boats caught up with Marquês de Olinda before it had crossed the Paraguayan border, in the Potrero-Poña region, south of Concepción, 66 kilometers from Asunción.
 After stopping Marquês de Olinda, a longboat from the Tacuarí took a letter to commander Manoel Luiz da Silva Souto ordering "the immediate return to Asunción and, in case of resistance, the captured ship be put under the fire of the corsair”.
 The Brazilian commander analyzed the document and decided to meet with the crew to explain what was happening.
 When analyzing the situation, it became clear that resistance was impossible and a protest letter was drafted that was sent to the Paraguayan commander, but was refused.
 The captain of Tacuarí said that he was not authorized to receive papers and that the Brazilian captain should carry out the orders to the Paraguayan government.
-The Brazilian vessel capsized and went down the river escorted by the Paraguayan vessel, docking on the port of Asunción on the night of that same day.
+The Brazilian vessel turned around and went down the river escorted by the Paraguayan vessel, docking on the port of Asunción on the night of that same day.